YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 If the model is making predictions at two target locations that are "close" in $X$-space, it seems reasonable that whenever it predicts the first be "high", it predict something similar for the second, and vice versa.
 Yet the factorisation assumption means that the model cannot learn this type of structure.
 Another implication is that we can not produce _coherent_ samples from the predictive distribution.
-In fact, sampling from the posterior corresponds to adding independent noise to the mean at each target location, resulting in samples that look nothing like the underlying process.
+In fact, sampling from the posterior corresponds to adding independent noise to the mean at each target location, resulting in samples that are discontinuous and look nothing like the underlying process.

 ```{figure} ../images/ConvCNP_rbf_samples.png
 ---